Danielle Tolner Registered MBACP

 07827 224 898

 Welcome to my profile.
 My name is Danielle and I’m really looking forward to working with you.

-I am an Integrative Therapist working mainly as a Counsellor in schools and I specialise in attachment, anxiety and identity disorders in young people.
-I can offer an alternative to the long wait at C.A.M.H.S (Child and Adolescent Mental Health Services) and can offer time- limited or open- ended, face- to- face work.
+I am an Integrative Therapist working as a Counsellor in schools and in Private Practice.
+I specialise in attachment, anxiety and identity disorders in young people.
+I offer an alternative to the long wait at C.A.M.H.S (Child and Adolescent Mental Health Services) and can offer time- limited or open- ended, face- to- face work.

 Free Introductory Session.